 audience on this night was very well-dressed and mostly well-behaved, more

 resembling a classical audience, at least during Giant's set.
 Reportedly, though, the crowd did boo a bit

 Couldn't Do It.
 Another

-audience member near the front loudly voiced his impatience by yelling out “do
+member near the front loudly voiced his impatience by yelling out “do it, you

 Nov.
 21 Stevens Point, Wisconsin University of Wisconsin - Quandt Fieldhouse Law was the opening band.
 The University’s Athletic Department sponsored the concert as a fundraising event.